-NHA Party treasurer, Naveen Judah, is standing for mayor in the new Sheffield City Region mayor election on Thursday 3 May 2018.
-With the NHA Party's support, South Yorkshire Save Our NHS have raised the £8,000 needed for Naveen to stand.
+NHA Party treasurer, Naveen Judah, stood for mayor in the new Sheffield City Region mayor election on Thursday 3 May 2018.
+With the NHA Party's support, South Yorkshire Save Our NHS raised the £8,000 needed for Naveen to stand.
 A Rotherham resident, Naveen wants to fight back against the rationing, privatisation and service closures being rolled out in the region.
-He is standing for a local party, South Yorkshire Save Our NHS, with the full backing of the NHA Party.
+He stood for a local party, South Yorkshire Save Our NHS, with the full backing of the NHA Party.

 - 20th April - Mayoral Business Hustings

 - 24th April - Sheffield Festival of Debate